 Bluelife is a highly recommended dive company based in Playa.
 They offer full diving courses and bull shark diving (read our next point) as well as cenote dives.
 A diving trip to Playa del Carmen’s reef, with 2 dives already, start from $89, but make sure to also check out their other packages.

-TIP: We’ve written this compact Playa del Carmen guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Playa del Carmen!
+TIP: Check out this compact Playa del Carmen guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Playa del Carmen!

 #5 Go diving with the bull sharks